hindu-comm/mail_stream_advaita-l/2014/01/Body_is_the_disease/126__shrImallalitAlAlitaH.md

 mithyAtvAbhAva = satyatvam.
 I don't accept such vyApti, because utterance is seen in svapnam also.
 So, there is no virodha of mithyAtvam with my kriyA.
-​According to vedAntin-s, the unreal-ness is not opposed to kriyA - is to be noted.
+According to vedAntin-s, the unreal-ness is not opposed to kriyA - is to be noted.

 > Now, if you think that my words don't prove anything and they have no